viral98/blog/_posts/2021-01-26-stop-using-window-remote.md

 ### Argument 1 (And probably the most important one, in my opinion) - Main process cannot block waiting for renderer to return result

 The alternative to remote, i.e. ipc calls, allow us to call them via .handle() and .invoke() both of which allow us to use async-await strategies which is a key feature in a lot of these remote API usage!
 Think about scenarios where you need results before proceeding further!
-Qouting from another great article on this issue "When you pass a function as a callback to a remote method, then calling that callback from the main process will always return undefined" <https://medium.com/@nornagon/electrons-remote-module-considered-harmful-70d69500f31#d978>
+Quoting from another great article on this issue "When you pass a function as a callback to a remote method, then calling that callback from the main process will always return undefined" <https://medium.com/@nornagon/electrons-remote-module-considered-harmful-70d69500f31#d978>

 ### Argument 2 - Remote Objects !== Regular Objects